JuanVDW/PCNSE/Interface-Configuration.md

   * Give the route a name
   * Add a default of 0.0.0.0/0
   * Specify the interface this route will forward packets on (security policy will be needed to route the traffic)
-  * Set the next hop type from the list: IP Address, FQDN, Next VR, Discard or None.
-Typically a default route is sent to a next hop IP address (upstream to an edge router or ISP link).
-Next VR sends it to the specified Virtual router (not this one), Discard will Discard (and no log).
-None is used if there is no text hop for the route.
+  * Set the next hop type from the list: IP Address, FQDN, Next VR, Discard or None
+      * Typically a default route is sent to a next hop IP address (upstream to an edge router or ISP link)
+      * Next VR sends it to the specified Virtual router (not this one)
+      * Discard will Discard (and no log)
+      * None is used if there is no next hop for the route
   * Set any changes to the admin distance that are needed.
 Administrative distance defaults are specified by the type of route (static, connected, ospf, bgp, etc).
 Leaving this blank will set it to the default value.
   * Set any metric changes desired.
 This is useful if you have multiple links out and want to prefer one over the other.
 If the preferred link fails, the other route can be used to forward packets.
   * Select which routing table to install the route in: Unicast, Multicast, Both or no install.
 No install would stage the route, but would not be actively used.